-Other than credit-impaired other receivables, the Group and the Company consider these financial assets to be of low credit risk, for which no material loss allowance is required.
-Refer to Note 3.12(a) to the financial statements for the Group's and the Company's other accounting policies for impairment of financial assets.
+As at the end of the reporting date, the Group and the Company consider the other receivables and other financial assets as low credit risk and any loss allowance would be negligible.
+Refer to Note 3.12(a) for the Group's and the Company's other accounting policies for impairment of financial assets.